vmalyi/adb_android/README.md

 ### Purpose

-This python package is a wrapper for android adb.
+This python package is a wrapper for standard android adb implementation.
 It allows you to execute android adb commands in your python script.

 ### What's supported?